dkh0387/nextjsblueprint/README.md

     - `...tsx`: client components where data are fetched and cached
 - Using Ky: https://github.com/sindresorhus/ky/tree/4a427011ad7b4ab98bb5f02ecaa5375fba5addca
 - Example of using Ky converting strings into Date: `lib/ky.ts`

+# Infinite Loading

+- We want to automatically load data by scrolling the page
+- For that we create an auto scrolling container: `components/InfiniteScrollContainer.tsx` (it is generic since children are any data you pass in)
+- It takes care of autoloading by scrolling the page
+- Usage: `src/app/(main)/ForYouFeed.tsx`